Christianity in the Philippines

-The Philippines is ranked as the 5th largest Christian-majority country on Earth in 2010, (Note: As of 2010, most Christians resided in the United States with 246.8 million, followed by Brazil with 175.8 million, Mexico with 107.8 million, and Russia with 105.2 million.) with about 93% of the population being adherents.
-As of 2019, it was the third largest Catholic country in the world and was one of two predominantly Catholic nations in Asia.
+The Philippines is the 5th largest Christian-majority country on Earth as of 2010, (Note: As of 2010, most Christians resided in the United States with 246.8 million, followed by Brazil with 175.8 million, Mexico with 107.8 million, and Russia with 105.2 million.) with about 93% of the population being adherents.
+As of 2019, it was the third largest Catholic country in the world and was one of the two predominantly Catholic nations in Asia.

 According to the National Statistics Office's national census for the year 2010, an estimated 90.1% of Filipinos were Christians; this consisted of 80.6% Catholic, 4% Iglesia ni Cristo, 1.0% Aglipayan, 2.7% Evangelical groups, and 3.4% other Christian groups including other Protestant denominations (Baptist, Pentecostal, Anglican, Methodist, and Seventh-day Adventist) as well as Orthodox.
 Around 5.6% of the whole country was Muslim; about 1-2% were Buddhist; 1.8% of the entire population adhered to other independent religions, while less than 0.1% (as of 2015) were irreligious.
-With this, the Philippines has consistently demonstrated a low level of government restrictions on religion, ensuring that citizens are free to practice their faiths openly, with minimal interference from state authorities, which reflects the country’s strong constitutional guarantee of religious freedom and diversity.
+With this, the Philippines has consistently demonstrated a low level of government restrictions on religion, ensuring that citizens are free to practice their faiths openly, with minimal interference from state authorities, which reflects the country's strong constitutional guarantee of religious freedom and diversity.

-According to the 2020 census, at least 84% of the population is Christian; about 79% belong to the Catholic Church while about 5% belong to Protestantism and other denominations such as Philippine Independent Church, Iglesia ni Cristo, Jehovah's Witnesses, Seventh-day Adventist Church, Apostolic Catholic Church, United Church of Christ in the Philippines, Members Church of God International (MCGI) and Pentecostals.
+According to the 2020 census, at least 84% of the population is Christian; about 79% belong to the Catholic Church while about 5% belong to Protestantism and other denominations such as Philippine Independent Church, Iglesia ni Cristo, Seventh-day Adventist Church, Apostolic Catholic Church, United Church of Christ in the Philippines, Members Church of God International (MCGI) and Pentecostals.

 Many Filipinos in 2021 celebrated 500 years of Christian presence in the Philippines with Pope Francis commemorating March 16, the day Magellan introduced Catholicism with a mass on Limasawa, Leyte.